 - Report bugs and issues

-- Weigh in on the roadmap
+- Weigh in on your Salesforce roadmap

 - Test new features before they go live

 - Provide feedback in forums, meetings, and focus groups